-The mixture of fentanyl and weed has received a lot of attention lately, both from law enforcement agents warning against potential overdoses, and cannabis activists who say that marijuana laced with fentanyl and its effects are nothing more than propaganda and urban myths.
+The mixture of fentanyl and weed has received much attention lately, both from law enforcement agents warning against potential overdoses and cannabis activists who say that marijuana laced with fentanyl and its effects are nothing more than propaganda and urban myths.

-Even though no deaths have been registered as a result of fentanyl in weed, people have been hospitalized, so this isn’t a mixture to be taken lightly.
+Even though no deaths have been registered due to fentanyl in weed, people have been hospitalized, so this isn’t a mixture to be taken lightly.

 Ketamine and Weed

-Ketamine is used as an anesthetic, in human or veterinary medicine, so it has strong sedative effects.
+Ketamine is used as an anesthetic in human or veterinary medicine, meaning it has strong sedative effects.
 It’s not uncommon for people to lace joints with ketamine as the perfect roundoff for this dissociative drug.

-On the other hand, ketamine can cause dehydration, vomiting, overheating, as well as serious disorientation and confusion, which isn’t something most recreational users are after.
+On the other hand, ketamine can cause dehydration, vomiting, overheating, and severe disorientation and confusion, which isn’t something most recreational users are after.

 How to find out whether weed has been laced with coke?

 Unlaced weed has a few white crystals on the buds.
 More than a few are a clear indicator that you’re dealing with cocaine-laced weed (although users are usually the ones who spike their pot with coke in the first place).

 On top of that, smoking cocaine and weed will cause a numbing sensation in your mouth (FYI, smoking even the most potent weed doesn’t and shouldn’t cause numbness in your mouth).